hello-nyxo/nyxo-app/README.md

 GARMIN_GET_SLEEP_ENDPOINT=YOUR_KEY
 POLAR_ID=YOUR_KEY
 POLAR_TOKEN_ENDPOINT=YOUR_KEY
-INTERCOM_KEY_IOS=YOUR_KEY  // or use the key provided in env-structure.md
-INTERCOM_KEY_ANDROID=YOUR_KEY // or use the key provided in env-structure.md
-INTERCOM_ID=YOUR_KEY // or use the key provided in env-structure.md
 LINK_CODE_URL=YOUR_KEY
 ```

 After creating the .env file, run `yarn rnuc .env` to generate variable files.

 ## Troubleshooting